 - Whole-Wheat Couscous: Couscous is a natural pasta and not a type of grain.
 It’s tiny with a neutral flavor and becomes extremely fluffy when cooked.

-How to cook wild rice?
+How to cook wild rice for salad?

 Unlike other grains of rice, wild rice has a firm outer sheath (or shell) that needs to soften with gentle cooking.
 While other varieties of rice rely on a specific ratio of rice to water and absorption to cook, wild rice is much easier to cook!!
 In fact, wild rice is cooked similar to pasta – you simmer it in a large amount of liquid and strain it!